aledrocomic/gocomicwriter/docs/developer-guide.md

 - Please read CODE_OF_CONDUCT.md.
 - Open a PR with a clear description and small, focused changes.
 - Add or update tests for your changes.
-- Keep docs in sync (README, this guide, and the JSON schema if data model changes).
+- Keep docs in sync (README, this guide, CHANGELOG, and the JSON schema if data model changes).

 ## Roadmap and design